This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 Tips

-The mixture will be sticky when you mix it so I like to keep a small bowl of water next to me while I'm rolling the meatballs.
-Keeping your fingers wet will help the mixture from sticking to your hands.
+- The meat mixture will be sticky so I like to keep a small bowl of water next to me while I'm rolling the meatballs.
+Dip your fingers in the water to help prevent the meatball mixture from sticking to your hands.

-When the meatballs are done cooking there will be a layer of fat on the top of the sauce/meatballs.
-I use a spoon to skim as much of the fat off the top as I can.
+- When the meatballs are done cooking there will be a layer of fat on the top of the sauce/meatballs.
+I use a spoon to skim as much of the fat off the top as I can before adding extra hot sauce for serving.

 You can store these in an airtight container in the fridge for up to 5 days.